Where are you located?

 Do I need paperwork from my doctor stating that I have a disability?

-(Here) is a link to the Board of Regents standards for documentation of disabilities.
+You may view the Board of Regents standards for documentation of disabilities.
 In most cases, documentation from a licensed professional is needed.
 Please contact our office to schedule a first visit if you have further questions.

 What do I need to bring to my first visit?